 All individuals who spend more than 183 days in Romania must submit a questionnaire for determining the tax residence of the individual upon arrival in Romania.
-Also, upon leaving Romania, all individuals who spend at least 183 days abroad within a tax year (whether they are Romanian tax residents or non-residents) are required to file a similar form.
+Also, upon leaving Romania, all individuals who spend at least 183 days abroad within a period of 12 consecutive months (are required to file a similar form).

-Where an individual is employed by a non-Romanian employer, that employer has no personal tax withholding or reporting obligations in terms of Romanian income tax due.
+Where an individual performing activity in Romania is employed by a non-Romanian employer, that employer has no personal tax withholding or reporting obligations in terms of Romanian income tax due.
 It is generally the employee’s obligation to declare and pay Romanian personal tax on a monthly basis.